yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL - Continuous delivery in Azure DevOps.md

  cd mcw-continuous-delivery-lab-files
  ```

 - You should now be in `C:\Workspaces\lab\mcw-continuous-delivery-lab-files`.
-The lab files cloned from the Microsoft MCW lab repository repository should be in `C:\workspaces\lab\mcw-continuous\delivery-in-azure-devops`.
+The lab files cloned from the Microsoft MCW lab repository should be in `C:\workspaces\lab\mcw-continuous\delivery-in-azure-devops`.
 Copy the lab files from the Microsoft MCW lab repository to the new folder.

  ```pwsh
  Copy-Item '..\mcw-continuous-delivery-in-azure-devops\Hands-on lab\lab-files\*' -Destination ./ -Recurse